userguide-galaxea/Product_User_Guide/docs/Guide/A1/Hardware_Guide.md

 #### Galaxea G1

 Galaxea G1 is composed of one motor, two clips, and one specially designed joint module.

 *Note: No gripper is included with the product.
-You can contact us and purchase end-effectors or customized tools if needed.*
+Contact us and purchase end-effectors or customized tools if needed.*
 ![A1_G1_size](assets/A1_G1_size.png)

 <table style="border-collapse: collapse;">